One Solution

 Before I can react, dark lightning flies at Shazira.

-Nival raises a black web to protect Shazira and the others, and the lightning disappears.
+Ehraval raises a black web to protect her and the others, and the lightning disappears.

-The Krale fly away and then start to circle back toward us.
+The Krale fly away, but then circle back toward us.

-“Yagrin,” says Balshown, “I can’t flow them, and I can’t change my own form.”
+“Yagrin,” says Balshown, “I can’t flow them, and I can’t change my own form when they’re so close to us.”

 “Maybe you can flow them.”

-I reach out toward the Krale and try to change them.
+I reach out toward the Krale and try to change them, but nothing happens.

-I try to flow some nearby sand into a stone, and that works fine.
+I reach out to flow some sand into a white stone.

-If I can’t flow them, then what can I do?
+If I can’t flow the Krale, then what can I do?

-I reach out and imagine that the Krale that I see are an image that I dreamed into existence.
+I see the Krale as an image that I dreamed into existence.

-And then I change the dream into a mist.
+Then I change the dream into a mist, and the Krale disappear.

 “Quickly,” I say, “change back into the Kishla so you’ll be safe.”